-Course Code CSE314 Course Title Computer Vision Type of Course PE LTP 300 Credits 3 Course Prerequisites Computer Graphics Course Objectives (CO) To familiarize the student with specific, well-known computer vision methods, algorithms and results.
-To understand the roles of image transformations and there in variances in pattern recognition and classification.
-Course Outcomes The learner will be able to- 1.
-Identify basic concepts, terminology, theories, models and NY MAS methods in the field of computer vision 17/200 2.
-Describe basic methods of computer vision related to multi- 11 AST scale representation, edge detection and detection of other NA-Y primitives, stereo, motion and object recognition.
-A fam I f 3.
-Assess which methods to use for solving a given roblem.
+Course Code CSE314

+Course Title Computer Vision

+Type of Course PE

+LTP 300

+Credits 3

+Course Prerequisites Computer Graphics

+Course Objectives (CO) To familiarize the student with specific, well-known computer vision

+methods, algorithms and results.
+To understand the roles of image

+transformations and there in variances in pattern recognition and

+classification.

+Course Outcomes The learner will be able to-

+1. Identify basic concepts, terminology, theories, models and

+methods in the field of computer vision

+2. Describe basic methods of computer vision related to multi-

+scale representation, edge detection and detection of other

+primitives, stereo, motion and object recognition.

+3. Assess which methods to use for solving a given roblem.

 4. Analyze the accuracy of the methods